travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 On Amazon EC2 each machine has a private IP address by default.
 That address will be used to connect to the Docker daemon.

 To get the address, please run `ifconfig` in your terminal.
-For EC2 Virtual Machines, usually `eth0` interface is what we're looking for.
+For EC2 Virtual Machines, usually `eth0` interface is correct.

 Now the Docker daemon needs to listen to that address.
 Please open `/etc/default/docker`.
 In this file, you'll find the `DOCKER_OPTS` variable.
 This is read by Docker during service startup.
 In there please configure the additional host like this: